MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 # Set-UMService

 ## SYNOPSIS
-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-UMService cmdlet to set the properties on a Microsoft Exchange Server 2013 Mailbox server or Exchange Server 2007 or Exchange Server 2010 Unified Messaging server that's running the Microsoft Exchange Unified Messaging (UM) service.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-UMService cmdlet to modify the properties of the Microsoft Exchange Unified Messaging service on Exchange servers in your organization.
 The Unified Messaging service exists on Exchange Server 2016 and Exchange Server 2013 Mailbox servers, and on Exchange Server 2010 Unified Messaging servers.